Achieving Automation, Reliability, and Peace of Mind

 “The NGINX support team offered us multiple ways to efficiently achieve our goal,” says Ridle.
 “They had it figured out quickly and even tailored the solution to our environment.
 It worked like a champ.
 We worked with experienced engineers with deep expertise who are able to help in no time flat.”

 Ridle plans to consolidate development, UAT, and production traffic to just two VMs and has complete confidence that NGINX Plus can handle the load with ease.
 Next, he plans to start taking advantage of even more of NGINX Plus’ capabilities.
-For example, by caching content, Montana Interactive will be able to offload some of the heavy lifting that some of their boxes do for serving up static content–such as large images and tables.
+For example, by caching content, Montana Interactive will be able to offload some of the heavy lifting that some of their boxes do to serve up static content, such as large images and tables.
 Taking advantage of even more NGINX Plus capabilities will continue to drive improvements for agencies and citizens.

 “NGINX Plus opens the door for us to transition to a DevOps environment,” says Ridle.
 “I can configure upstream servers on the fly, automate services, and enforce security and usage policies for our APIs.
 It’s exciting to see the ways in which we can innovate, now that we can count on having high performance and reliability.”